Topgg-Volunteer-Staff/topgg-voting-node-docs/guides/receiving-votes.md

 <figure><img src="https://i.imgur.com/3QKgFcA.png" alt=""><figcaption></figcaption></figure>

-Once you've configured Topgg and add the library to your code you can start receiving test votes and votes!\
+Once you've configured Top.gg and add the library to your code you can start receiving test votes and votes!\
 \
 Its often easier to start with test votes.